 I also finish cooking mine in the sauce, which contributes to their tenderness…but if you are feeling lazy and want to bake them in the oven that is totally fine.
 I can’t promise you that they are as good as frying them in oil..
 I mean, I think that is pretty obvious; however, they’ll still be delicious!

 I also make my own sauce but I highly recommend Rao’s Homemade Marinara if you are opting for store bought on a busy weeknight.
 It’s the ONLY store bought marinara that is of homemade quality, in my opinion!

-So go make these absolutely scrumptious meatballs and sauce to comfort the bellies of your family and friends.
+So go make these absolutely scrumptious Perfect Whole30 Italian Meatballs and sauce to comfort the bellies of your family and friends.